Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. What is New in this Post?

-Here, we have a sample Employee Data Entry Form bound to a Table.
-If you have gone through the earlier examples with TextBoxes on unbound Form you will not find any difference in this Demo.
-The only idea here is to demonstrate the normal usage of Event handling in Class Module Object with the form bound to a table and the data fields as a control source to the TextBox.
+Here, we have a sample Employee Data Entry Form bound to a table.
+If you have gone through the earlier examples that used unbound text boxes on a form, you will notice no functional difference in this demo.
+The purpose here is simply to demonstrate how event handling in a class module object works when the form is bound to a table and the text boxes use table fields as their control sources.

 4. New Class Module Code.